cameronpallen/OmegaOracleDemo/README.md

 # OmegaOracleDemo

-Demo and funtional test of the Omega Oracle web app.
+Demo and development environment the Omega Oracle web app.
 Not connected to the real forecast backend for simplicity and to protect sensitive data.

-There is a deployment of this app (on a semi-reliable server) [__here__](https://oracle.cameronpallen.com/netarts#) which is publicly accessable for demonstration purposes.
+There is a [__deployment of this app here__](https://oracle.cameronpallen.com/netarts#) (on a semi-reliable server) which is publicly accessable for demonstration purposes.

 This app was built to display time series of real time monitoring and forecast